-Recruitment policies and administrative procedures are reviewed annually, and are aligned with staff planning to support student achievement.
-Trustees do not sit on hiring panels (exception: hiring the director of education) but provide policies to govern staffing and recruitment.

-rocesses are in place to identify and remove discriminatory biases and systemic barriers in staff recruitment, selection, hiring, mentoring, promotion and succession planning processes.
-The school board conducts employment system reviews and works towards broadening the diversity of recruitment pools.
+- Recruitment policies and administrative procedures are reviewed annually, and are aligned with staff planning to support student achievement.
+Trustees do not sit on hiring panels (exception: hiring the director of education) but provide policies to govern staffing and recruitment. - Processes are in place to identify and remove discriminatory biases and systemic barriers in staff recruitment, selection, hiring, mentoring, promotion and succession planning processes.
+The school board conducts employment system reviews and works towards broadening the diversity of recruitment pools (a new leading practice introduced September 2010)

-The hiring policies and procedures for the respective staff groups are harmonized and shared with managers throughout the school board.
+• The hiring policies and procedures for the respective staff groups are harmonized and shared with managers throughout the school board.